FrankThonig/TestCase.Selenium.UserRegistration/README.md

 ##### Configuration

-Configuration of the Jenkins Pipeline is handled by the `userRegistrationPipeline_Jenkinsfile` Jenkinsfile.
+Configuration of the Jenkins Pipeline is handled by the `seleniumUserRegistrationPipeline_Jenkinsfile` Jenkinsfile.

 *Git configuration*